cacttus/GWindow_Sandbox/Tasks.md

 ## Shader Pipeline Metadata
+* TODO: increase geometry of cube to test out the skip rendering.
+    4,000,000 cubes rendered and still getting 1,000fps

 * Depth FBO
 * We need The Swapchain Group - A group of swapchain images in a pipeline
 * We need to understand the async rendering going on to fix it